 Russian oligarchs come to London because it is easiest place in the world to open secret accounts and shell companies in tax havens.
 They create offshore companies that buy luxury homes – yachts, football clubs – registered to other nameless offshore companies.
 In this way, no tax is collected by the British government.
 The National Crime Agency estimates that between £36 billion and £90 billion is laundered through London each year at a cost of at least £24 billion to the UK taxpayer.

 Where did the Russian oligarchs get all those billions?
-They were members to the privileged group of officials – many ex-KGB spooks – who seized control of state assets during the fall of communism and enriched themselves at the expense of the Russian people who owned those assets.
+They were members of the privileged group of officials – many ex-KGB spooks – who seized control of state assets during the fall of communism and enriched themselves at the expense of the Russian people who owned those assets.

 The Russian way was to take everything in one quick smash and grab.
 The English way is more subtle, which is why Roberto Saviano calls us ‘the most corrupt nation in the world.’